stzn/TIL/SwiftCodeOrganization/README.md

 The system's boundaries, based on their specifications, may require multiple model representations.
 Opting to use a single model across modules may lead to complex, costly-to-maintain, and hard-to-use code.
 Trying to solve everyone’s problems at once will solve no one’s.

 As developers, we often strive to find perfect abstractions, so multiple representations of a data model seem inelegant.
 For this reason, it’s common to see code bases where a desire to fully unify the domain model leads to inconsistent and hard to reason/maintain design.
 A unified model can be a good starting solution, but it is often not scalable or cost-effective.

+As a guideline, follow the Single Responsibility Principle: a component should have only one reason to change.

 ※ Of course, a unified model is not always bad.
 For example, if we believe the model won't change or the domain model and all segregated models always change together.